 SWK 366.
 Culture, Diversity and Social Work.
-4 hours.
+4 Hours.

 Examination of the concepts of race, ethnic background, gender, sexual orientation, and disability in terms of causes and effects in the generation of social problems and the roles of social workers.
 Particular emphasis on personal and cultural attitudes towards diversity.
-Same as WGS 366.
+Course Information: Same as WGS 366.
 Prerequisite: SWK 322, or permission of instructor.

 SWK 377.
 Social Work Practice II.
-4 hours.
+4 Hours.

 Examination of generalist practice related to group and family intervention.
 Training in group process, assessment, and intervention.
 Instruction in family dynamics, interviewing, and assessment.
 Includes lab experience.
-Prerequisite: SWK 333 and SWK 344.
-Restricted to Social Work.
+Course Information: Prerequisite: SWK 333 and SWK 344.

 SWK 382.
 ECCE: Introduction to Women and Gender Studies.
-4 hours.
+4 Hours.

 Introduction to basic concepts and terminology in Women and Gender Studies: history of women's movements; feminist theories and concepts; issues such as socialization, work, violence, sexuality, marriage, media representation.
-Same as SOA 301 and WGS 301.
+Course Information: Same as SOA 301 and WGS 301.
 Not intended for first year students.
 Students enrolled in WGS 301 or SOA 301 or SWK 382 cannot also enroll in WGS 133 or SOA 133.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.

 SWK 414.
-Child Welfare: Issues and Practice.
-4 hours.
+Child Welfare: Issues and Practice, 4 Hours.